Causal Message Passing for Experiments with Unknown and General Network Interference: Other Related Literature

-\paragraph{Neighborhood Interference Assumption.} The Neighborhood Interference Assumption (NIA) is a prominent approach in the literature for relaxing SUTVA, positing that an individual's outcome is influenced solely by the treatments of neighboring units in the network \citep{sussman2017elements, jiang2023causal}.
-Studies have expanded upon NIA through various methodologies.
-With known or partially observed interference networks, works by \cite{leung2020treatment, viviano2020experimental, agarwal2022network, belloni2022neighborhood, li2022random} focus on nonparametric and regression estimators, experimental designs, and asymptotic behaviors.
-In the absence of known network structures, \cite{cortez2022staggered, cortez2022exploiting, yu2022estimating} have proposed unbiased estimators under various experimental designs and constraints.
-Recently, \cite{leung2022causal} introduced a more flexible concept of ``Approximate Neighborhood Interference (ANI),'' providing a weaker variant of NIA and demonstrating the consistency of inverse-probability weighting estimators under this new assumption.
-In this work, we do not make the NIA assumption.
+\paragraph{Neighborhood Interference Assumption (NIA)} The NIA is a prominent approach in the literature for relaxing SUTVA, positing that an individual's outcome is influenced solely by the treatments of neighboring units in the network~\citep{sussman2017elements}.
+Studies have expanded NIA under known or partially observed interference patterns \citep{leung2020treatment, viviano2020experimental, agarwal2022network, belloni2022neighborhood, li2022random}.
+In the absence of known network structures, \cite{cortez2022staggered, cortez2022exploiting, yu2022estimating} have proposed unbiased estimators under various designs and constraints.
+Recently, under a more flexible version of NIA, the consistency of inverse-probability weighting estimators has been derived \cite{leung2022causal}.
+Unlike these studies, this work does not assume NIA.

-\paragraph{Partial Interference.} The concept of partial interference serves as another notable avenue for relaxing SUTVA, where the population is partitioned into non-overlapping clusters without any network interference between them \citep{rosenbaum2007interference, candogan2021correlated}.
-While extending this concept to complex networks, the bias in standard estimators is influenced by the number of inter-cluster edges \citep{yu2022estimating}.
-Strategies to mitigate this bias include cluster-randomized designs by \cite{eckles2016design} and graph cluster-randomized designs by \cite{ugander2013graph}, both of which necessitate knowledge of the interference network, a prerequisite not essential for the current study.
+\paragraph{Partial Interference} Partial interference is another route for relaxing SUTVA, where the population is partitioned into non-overlapping clusters without any interference between them \citep{rosenbaum2007interference, candogan2021correlated}.
+Extending this concept to complex networks, the bias in standard estimators increases by the number of inter-cluster edges \citep{yu2022estimating}.
+Examples of approaches to mitigate this bias include variants of cluster-randomized designs \cite{eckles2016design,ugander2013graph,ugander2023randomized}, all necessitate knowledge of the interference network, a prerequisite not essential for the current study.